cacophony-wj/licentia_black/README.md

 You can find the link to my Discord server at the end of this document.

-# Preamble
+## Preamble

 **This Modlist contains mods with sexual content and you need to be of legal age in your country (most western countries: 18+, some eastern ones: 21+)**.

-_Licentia BLACK_ grew from a desire to solve one incredible problem with _Licentia CLASSIC:_ the tendency for OStim's adult scenes to fail to complete on longer-term saves.
-To that end, the performance target for the list has been vastly reduced, making it a 60fps affair in even the most demanding outdoor areas even on low-end machines, especially with tweaks to ENB.
-The vast majority of the old gameplay from _Licentia Classic_ is here, but with less emphasis on troublesomely patched and maintained mods and more emphasis on things to do, see, and loot: more quests, more NPCs, and more collectibles.
+_Licentia BLACK_ grew from a desire to solve outsanding bugs with the original modlist, _Licentia CLASSIC:_.
+The performance target for the list has been vastly reduced.
+The vast majority of the old gameplay from _Licentia Classic_ is here, with an emphasis to expanding _Legacy of the Dragonborn_-associated content.
+Many of the instructions from the _Licentia Classic_ readme still apply, if you find yourself struggling, please consult that document available [here](https://github.com/cacophony-wj/LeS/blob/master/README.md).

-This readme is a bit bare bones until more testing and user reports come in.
-If at any point you get confused, please refer to the _Licentia Classic_ readme available [here](https://github.com/cacophony-wj/LeS).

-# FEATURING ARTIFACTS OF SKYRIM REVISED AND STAFF ENCHANTING!
+## FEATURING ARTIFACTS OF SKYRIM REVISED AND STAFF ENCHANTING!

 Go [here](MODGUIDE.md) for credits and descriptions of the major mods in _Licentia_.